mislavcimpersak/django-real-content/README.rst

 TODO
 ----

--  add more languages in the package as standard (cz, fi, gr, it, pl, pt, rs...)
+-  add more languages in the package as standard (cz, fi, gr, pl, pt, rs...)
 -  tests
 -  submit to pypi